joshghent/ango/README.md

 ### Codes
 Codes is the primary place where we fetch and distribute codes from.
+Codes can have certain rules associated with them (see below) and are associated with a particular batch and client.

 ### Batches
+Often times with codes they are grouped into batches.
+For example, an ecommerce business may have a "Summer sale" and discount codes associated with that.
+Batches are designed so that you can easily remove/expiry discount codes without having to know what each discount code is.
+Batches are always associated with clients and can have one or more codes.

 ### Clients
+Clients are your clients in your system.
+For example, if you are a ticketing business, you want to denote what codes are associated with which band that is performing - this would be marked with the client, with the performance being the "batch".

 ### Rules
+Batches can have rules.
+These are super extensible, thanks to being JSON based.
+Out of the box we have functionality to limit codes to N per customer and within a time limit.
+For example, 2 per customer every month.
+This can be expanded but you will need to update the code in `checkRules`.

 ## Install / Setup

+### To download

+### To test

 ### Integrating in your app